 Okay, now we've got all the doctors that say just the opposite of what you just heard.

-And, you know, they look one thing I learned about doctors is that a lot of them have opinions and they're all hyper competitive, and they all want to point to the other doctor and say, that doctor sucks, but I'm great.
+And, you know, they look, one thing I learned about doctors is that a lot of them have opinions and they're all hyper-competitive and they all want to point to the other doctor and say, that doctor sucks, but I'm great.

 That doctor sucks, but I'm great.

-Your car's not great.
+Your car is not great.

 People's egos are wrapped up in everything.

-Now, whatever happened to the right to try.
+Now, whatever happened to the right to try?

 Now, think about how profound that one shift, one change, one paradigm shift in the country, you know, happened under Donald Trump.